Modern Ways to Take Your Sabbatical (16 Unique Ideas)

 Of course, we’ll recommend travel as a true way to spend time on yourself and with yourself, especially if you choose to travel solo somewhere.
 If you’ve never traveled alone before, a sabbatical or gap year can be an excellent time to try out this experience that we feel everyone should have at least once in their lives.

 Many people have the fear that it will be hard to get a job after taking time off from work, or that they may a bit behind the times professionally.
-However, using a gap year for any of the productive ways above can make you come out of a gap year as an even better professional, and a more confident human being.
+However, using a sabbatical for any of the productive ways above can make you come out of a sabbatical as an even better professional, and a more confident human being.

 If there’s one last thought to leave you with, it’s how to explain gaps on your resume after taking time off from work.
 Check this one out and let us know how it works for you.
 Enjoy your sabbatical!